Sustainable Products

 Reduction in Cost of Energy

-Reduction of electricity generation costs with the company-wide “Cost of Energy (COE) program”, for example, using “value up” approaches such as yield increase or extension of service life with equivalent or only slightly increased usage of resources.
-This goes hand in hand with “cost down” initiatives such as improving logistics concepts for more efficient transport as well as material savings in components through better design.
+We reduce the electricity generation costs with the company-wide “Cost of Energy (COE) program”, for example, by using “value up” approaches such as yield increase or extension of service life with equivalent or only slightly increased usage of resources.
+This goes hand in hand with “cost down” initiatives such as improving logistics concepts for more efficient transport as well as material savings in components through further improved design.

 Repair and refurbishment